derekjwilliams/some-gears/data-services/html-source/README.md

 Uses simple web scrapping technique with Cherrio using the mimi.pnca.edu web site (for now)

-## JavaScript and a TypeScript examples
+## JavaScript examples

-The two examples are found in mimi-server and mimi-server__typescript.
+The two examples are found in mimi-server and mimi-server__structured.
 See the READMEs in those directories for instructions on installing and running, and example data.

 ## Example HTML